MileHacker Logo

 • Geological Features

-Michiru Mountain itself is a prominent geological feature, its slopes and peaks defining the city's western horizon.
+Michiru Mountain is itself a prominent geological feature, its slopes and peaks defining the city's western horizon.

 • Wildlife Viewing (Local)